Skip to main content

 Cervical screening (smear test) is a quick test to check your cervix (neck of the womb) for the Human Papilloma Virus (HPV).

-When you receive your cervical screening invitation you are invited to make your screening appointment will your local GP practice.
+You will be invited to make your cervical screening appointment with your local GP practice.

-If you plan to make a cervical screening appointment let your GP Practice know if you:
+If you plan to take up your screening appointment let the GP practice know if you:

 We want health screening information to be accessible to everyone.